Ramy-Badr-Ahmed/Nodejs-TLS-Server-Client/README.md

 This implementation focuses on encrypted and authenticated communication, suitable for secure and trusted networks.

-The TCP variant (Transport Layer of the OSI Model) is located here: [Node-TCP](https://github.com/Ramy-Badr-Ahmed/node-tcp)
+The TCP variant (@Transport-Layer of the OSI Model) is located here: [Node-TCP](https://github.com/Ramy-Badr-Ahmed/node-tcp)

 #### Use Cases: